-- 22. Derivatives held for risk management and hedge accounting (continued) - B. Hedge accounting (continued) - ii.
+- B. Hedge accounting (continued) - ii.
 Cash flow hedges of interest rate risk and foreign currency debt securities issued

-The Group uses pay fixed/receive floating interest rate and cross-currency interest rate swaps to hedge the interest rate risks in respect of the benchmark interest rate (mainly SOFR, SONIA and €STR) and foreign currency risks (mainly US dollar and sterling) from its issuance of floating-rate notes denominated in foreign currencies (for the impact of IBOR reform on hedge accounting, see (iii) below).
+The Group uses pay-fixed/receive-floating interest rate and cross-currency interest rate swaps to hedge the interest rate risks in respect of the benchmark interest rate (mainly SOFR, SONIA and €STR) and foreign currency risks (mainly US dollar and sterling) from its issuance of floating-rate notes denominated in foreign currencies (for the impact of IBOR reform on hedge accounting, see (iii) below).
 The Group hedges interest rate risk to the extent of benchmark interest rate exposure on its floating-rate notes to mitigate variability in its cash flows.
 Hedge accounting is applied where economic hedging relationships meet the hedge accounting criteria.